Green imperialism: Relation to neoliberalism

 Eco-imperialism is sometimes described as a combination of global environmental and broad neoliberal agendas.
 Eco-imperialism is perceived to result in a policy of commodification of all resources of earth.
 This tendency of commodification of nature for environmental goals is also known as "selling nature to save it" or green grabbing.
+Researchers have noted that these projects often disproportionately affect Indigenous women, whose land-based cultural practices and food systems are disrupted by green-development land acquisitions.
+For example, in Indonesia, nickel mining for electric vehicle batteries, framed as part of global “green transitions,” has contaminated water sources and reduced access to ceremonial land for Indigenous women.
 Committee for the Abolition of Illegitimate Debt mentions Ouarzazate Solar Power Station as an example of such green grabbing, which was built without informing surrounding communities on pasture land and will export some of the energy to Europe.

 Political debates and surveys

 Critical voices depreciate environmentalism as an excuse for hindering economic development of developing countries.
 Critics see alternative energy sources as far from realistic, and fossil fuels as the key to lifting entire populations out of poverty.
 Developing nations, led by Brazil, India and Singapore, opposed entangling global trade with pollution controls in 1994, calling them hidden protectionism, which will keep jobs in the developed countries and deprive poor nations of their competitive advantages.
 The agenda of environmentalist NGOs is called neo-colonialism and eco-imperialism in 2022 by Japan, Peru, South Africa, Kenya and Bolivia.
 Eco-imperialism functions as a derogatory epithet.

 According to Anil Agarwal, a 1990 study by the World Resources Institute allocated responsibility for global warming to developing countries.
 Agarwal considered this study to be flawed, politically motivated, and unjust, and saw it more as exacerbating the North–South divide.
 In his 1991 paper, he called this an example of environmental colonialism and blamed U.S. overconsumption for global warming.
 However, a 1990s worldwide survey "Bicycles, Yes — Cheap Shoes, No" by WorldPaper showed that 66% of the participants did not agree to perceive debt-for-nature swaps as eco-colonialism.

 Environmental colonialism became a subject in the book Apocalypse Never: Why Environmental Alarmism Hurts Us All by Michael Shellenberger.
 In The Wall Street Journal, John Tierney, a long-standing critic of environmentalism, wrote that "Shellenberger makes a persuasive case, lucidly blending research data and policy analysis with a history of the green movement and vignettes of people in poor countries suffering the consequences of 'environmental colonialism.'"